Blendify/blender-manual/trunk/blender_docs/manual/sculpt_paint/weight_paint/usage.rst

    When you are doing weight painting for deform bones (with an Armature), you can select a deform group by selecting the corresponding bone.
-   However, this Vertex Group selection mode is disabled when Selection Masking is active!
+   However, this vertex group selection mode is disabled when Selection Masking is active!

 Vertex Groups for Particles